 Your startup’s stock option pool is one of the most powerful tools you have to recruit top-level talent and help your project take off.
 Plus, it’s a major concern for investors—they want to know how you’re using your stock option pool before they buy in.

-Here’s your guide to stock option pools for startups—the way they work, why you should care, and how to use them to greatest effect.
+Here’s your guide to stock option pools for startups—the way they work, why you should care, and how to use them to the greatest effect.

 What is my stock option pool?

 Your stock option pool is a collection of stocks reserved for employees of your company.
 Consisting of 10% – 20% ownership of your company, this pool is typically drawn from founders’ shares.

 Your stock option pool is a percentage of the value of your company—not a percentage of available shares.
 So, if you add shares to your company through subsequent rounds of funding, if you want to maintain the relative value of your pool, you’ll need to add shares to it as well.